 “Amplified by Clint Mansell’s synthesizing score that almost puts Ben Salisbury and Geoff Barrow to shame, In the Earth is survivalist horror with a twist so edgy, M. Night Shyamalan might try to knock it off.
 Sure, the first thirty minutes takes its sweet time to get the momentum going, but once the arrows start flying and the trees start singing, all bets are off.”
 The Only Critic

 ” …this messy, woodland thriller set after multiple waves of a viral outbreak can’t sustain itself beyond the opening moments, becoming a jumbled mass of random images by its thankful conclusion […] In the Earth looks great, with Wheatley doing what he does best by doing a lot with limited resources.”
 Punch Drunk Critics

 “By the time Wheatley, who also edited, concludes with a full-on eye-searing weird-out, it’s hard not to feel that he is retreading old ground – that this isn’t a more arboreally lavish A Field in England 2.0.
-Whatever the visual payoff, the ending fails to satisfy in straighter narrative terms.
-Amid a mass of thematic clutter – baleful monoliths, ringworm scars, ancient grimoires, ritual art photography – it just seems as if Wheatley has lost track of the story, in an extreme case of not seeing the wood for the trees.”
+Whatever the visual payoff, the ending fails to satisfy in straighter narrative terms.”
 Screen Daily